Skip to Main Content

 Next

-How To Burn Fat With Variable Resistance
+How to Burn Fat With Variable Resistance

 A 2010 review of several studies found strength training is conducive to weight loss because it increases or maintains one’s resting metabolic rate, in addition to the energy expenditure of the strength exercise itself.